 Zen Meditation and Shojin Ryori at Zenpoji Temple

-Zenpoji Temple offers a special Soto Zen experience led directly by the monks of this temple.
+Zenpoji Temple offers special Soto Zen experiences led directly by the monks of this temple.

-Learn more on their experience page found here.
+Learn more on our experience page found here.

 The interior of Zenpoji Temple